warkrug/an_introduction_to_sinatra/README.md

     $stderr.sync = true
     $stdout.sync = true

-(In the code at main/config.ru these lines are commented out.
+(In the code at main/config.ru these lines are commented out.)

 ### Rake commands

-rake is a useful system for giving an app extra command line functionality.
-Some useful utilities can be added to a Sinatra app by add a Rakefile in which rake commands can be defined.
+Some useful utilities can be added to a Sinatra app by adding a Rakefile in which rake commands can be defined.

 #### A console

-Whilst developing and debugging an app, it is useful to be able to access a command with the apps objects enabled.
-The following code in Rakefile enables
+Whilst developing and debugging an app, it is useful to be able to access a command console with the apps objects enabled.
+The following code in Rakefile enables this:
-this:

     require 'rubygems'
     require 'rake'